The ultimate guide to process factory performance

 6 - Quarantine Reduction

-The process industry generally, and food manufacturing specifically, often quarantine finished product in order to check a vital quality aspect of the product (e.g. seal integrity and therefore potential product spoilage at a food manufacturer) after a prescribed incubation period.
+The process industry generally, and food manufacturing specifically, often quarantine finished product to check a vital quality aspect of the product (e.g. seal integrity and therefore potential product spoilage at a food manufacturer) after a prescribed incubation period and before release to good stock.

 Encouraging a reduction in allowable quarantine levels forces good minds to come up with ways of controlling the process more reliably at the source (e.g. in this case the process that creates the seals).

-Instigating a statistically valid process monitoring system such as a traffic light system at the crucial process (e.g. sealing machine) has a number of benefits;
+Instigating a statistically valid process monitoring system such as a traffic light system at the crucial process (e.g. sealing machine) has several benefits:

-- the incubation quantities can be scaled back to sampling according to the traffic light status at the time of production
+- the incubation quantities can be scaled back according to the traffic light status at the time of production

 - traffic light systems give immediate quality feedback to the operators at the machines